timou0911/Ethernaut-Writeup/9. King ★★★☆☆/README.md

 1. This method has a gas limit of 2300 gas, which means that `receive` or `fallback` in the receiver contract can’t implement complicated operatioln.

-2. It won’t `revert` if the transection fails.
+2. It won’t `revert` if the transaction fails.

-3. It has a boolean return value that indicates whether the transection was successful or not.
+3. It has a boolean return value that indicates whether the transaction was successful or not.

 ```Solidity
 function Send(address payable to, uint256 amount) external payable {